 Invasive and Interventional Cardiology

 Coronary Artery Disease or CAD is the leading cause of death worldwide in both men and women.
 ULP-Cardiovascular Medicine specialists have 25 years of combined experience in the diagnosis and management of patients with CAD.
 We perform more than 1,500 diagnostic coronary angiograms and more than 400 percutaneous coronary interventions every year.
 We specialize in all aspects of catheter-based therapies, including angioplasties, stents and atherectomies.
 Our cardiologists participate in primary angioplasty programs at the area hospitals where a patient is taken to the cardiac catheterization laboratory emergently during a heart attack.
-We have expertise in utilizing latest technology, such as the Impella Heart assist device to support a failing heart.
+We have expertise in utilizing the latest technology, such as the Impella Heart assist device to support a failing heart.

 Peripheral Arterial Disease